petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/building-claritys-contact-us-form.md

 1. Click *Save*.

-   Now that you’ve configured the object definition, you can add custom fields to determine the type of information you want to gather with the form.
+   Now that you've configured the object definition, you can add custom fields to determine the type of information you want to gather with the form.

 1. Go to the *Fields* tab.